rimjhimroy/SnakeGATK/README.md

 * Rimjhim Roy Choudhury (https://rimjhimroy.github.io)

 This workflow is a modified fork of the [dna-seq-gatk-variant-calling](https://github.com/snakemake-workflows/dna-seq-gatk-variant-calling) workflow by [Johannes Köster](https://koesterlab.github.io)

+## Usage

 #### Step 1: Obtain a copy of this workflow